quisquous/cactbot/docs/OopsyraidsyGuide.md

 ### `deathReason` format

+* `id` is the player id to override the death reason for.
 * `name` is the full player name to override the next death reason for.
 * `reason` is the string to use.